 I have a former friend whose motherly role to her husband and grown children included serving as the family information hub.
 All day, every day, her husband and children would check in with her several times on the phone, and she would convey the family news and plans from one to another.
 As you might guess, when I was with her, I spent a lot of time just sitting there like a lox while she waxed on via phone technology.
 When I once suggested that she not answer the phone during our short time together, she became distraught and defensive.
 As you might guess, that’s why she’s a former friend.

 Another addiction is listening to the car radio or a CD while driving.
-Have you ever considered turning off that car radio or CD from time to time?
+Have you ever considered turning off those gadgets from time to time?
 Just ride in silence and bask in the quiet; it’s rejuvenating.
-To help you with that task, I’ve found this amazing method which is quick, easy, and free.
+To help you with that task, I’ve found this amazing method to disconnect, which is quick, easy, and free.
 What more could you ask for?
 I’ve used this method for awhile now and found that it works, so there’s no need to check Urban Legends to see if it’s a myth.
 With some extrapolation, it can be applied to most electronic devices.
 Just follow the simple instructions.
 With a little practice and patience, I’m sure you’ll be able to grasp it.
 If I could, you can.

 Fool proof instructions for turning off car radio